-- The prospect sees the message a second time and it rings a bell because they’ve seen your ads before.
-This is important to establishing brand recognition.
+- The prospect sees the message a second time, and it rings a bell because they’ve seen your ads before.
+Repeated promotion establishes brand recognition.

 - The prospect sees your message for the third time.
-Because they are consistently seeing your ads, they get the message that your HVAC company is dependable and stable.
+Because they consistently see your ads, they get the message that your HVAC company is dependable and stable.

 - Now comes the time when the prospect requires one of your services, like needing a new air conditioner.
 When they Google a related search term, they might see your company name as well as your competitors.
-But because of the prior messages, they will recognize your company name and you will be come an “established” name in their eyes.
+But because of the previous messages, they will recognize your company name, and you will become an “established” name in their eyes.

-- They will make the move towards HVAC services and because you are the name they see most often; they are more likely to call your business.
+- They will make a move towards HVAC services, and because you are the name they see most often, they are more likely to call your business.

-This is not an exact science and it might take far fewer or far more steps than the ones outline above before a prospect turns into a client, if ever.
-But growing your brand building brand recognition is key as you develop HVAC lead sources.
-Once you’ve established a process your prospects respond well to, continue to refine it for even greater success!
+Advertising is not an exact science, and it might take far fewer or far more steps than the ones outline above before a prospect turns into a client, if ever.
+But growing your brand building brand recognition is critical as you develop HVAC lead sources.
+Once you’ve established a process, your prospects respond well to, continue to refine it for even greater success.

 Idea #12: Target Geographically

-The caveat to this is that it is become difficult to rank organically for more than one geographic area.
+The caveat to this is that ranking organically for more than one geographic area becomes difficult.
 But there are a few different things that you can try.
 You can edit the service area that you serve in the address section of your Google My Business.
 Instead of having a store-front, this will let you identify your business as one that works on-site with customers.

-Ultimately, being able to show your listing in the targeted geographic region that you serve is of the utmost importance.
-Stand out among those looking for you in your service area as opposed to painting with a broad brush that might not reach 95% of the people who see it.
+Ultimately, showing your listing in the targeted geographic region that you serve is of the utmost importance.
+Stand out among those looking for you in your service area instead of painting with a broad brush that might not reach 95% of the people who see it.